How to Upgrade Ghost Installation

 Best Practices

-- Monitor after updates - Watch logs for the first few hours after updating
+npm install -g npm@latest - Monitor after updates — watch logs for the first few hours after updating

 Quick Reference: Common Commands